Application URL Source Tracking

 If, for example, your own Apply URL is http://www.goodrec.co.uk then you should provide a custom tracking parameter that your website or ATS will understand and will be able to record based on it and its value.

 Let's use 'job_board' as an example Application URL tracking parameter here.

 When idibu posts your job (using your Apply URL), we will append this parameter to your URL and we will also add the value associated with the specific website you are posting to, as per the screengrab above (2).

-Default values can be seen here (you need to be logged to your idibu account), however, you can also map your own custom values to any board you are using.
+Each source comes with a default value, however, you can also map your own custom values to any board you are using.
 To do that, just use 'click to edit' below Application URL tracking mapping on the Settings page - this will open up the board list, as you can see above (2).
 Then, just provide the custom value of your choosing for any of your boards - and save the page.

 In summary, if you posted (using the example above) to CW jobs, Facebook, and Google Jobs, the end result (i.e custom Apply URL's) would look like this:

 Ultimately, you will end up with a custom Apply URL for every posting, which will, therefore, allow your ATS to track exactly which job board the candidate was redirected to you from.